qor/qor/example/tutorial/bookstore/README.md

     go get github.com/qor/qor

-NB: I you clone qor and use it from your own account you will have to create a symlink like this:

-    go/src/github.com/qor [qor] $ ln -s ../YOUR_GITHUB_USRNAME/qor/ qor

 * A database - for example PostgreSQL or MySQL
 * Install dependencies: cd into the qor source directory and run